sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 		* Connect 0V (chassis) to the `VIN-` screw cage terminal

 		!!! warning "Power Source"
 			Additionally, make sure that the power source from the vehicle is not directly tied to the vehicle's battery, `Always On`, or accessory circuits.
-Otherwise, users will risk killing the battery while the engine is off.
+Otherwise, users will risk draining the battery while the engine is off.

 			We recommend locating the *ignition on* or *switched power* circuit, which is only powered when the key is in the `On` position *and the engine is running*.